gvpinto/GettingAndCleaningDataCourseProject/README.md

 * Variables are stored in both rows and columns.
 Spread the Measurement back into columns to show it as Mean and Standard Deviation

 ## Step 7.
-* Create a second Tidy data that will provide averages for each variable for each activity and each subject
+* Create a second Tidy data that will provide averages for each variable for each activity and each subject and write it to a file